 County of Huron welcomes your feedback on accessibility of our services.

-If you require information in an alternate format or communication supports, please call Susan Cronin, County Clerk at 519-524-8394 ext.
+If you require information in an alternate format or communication supports, please call Susan Cronin, Director of Legislative Services/County Clerk at 519-524-8394 ext.
 3257 or send an email to firstname.lastname@example.org.
 We will work with you to understand your specific information and accessibility needs and to provide for them within a reasonable timeframe.

 Every obligated organization that has processes for receiving and responding to feedback shall ensure that the processes are accessible to persons with disabilities.
 County of Huron is committed to providing quality goods and services which are accessible to all persons we serve.